 Tubulin is a small family of globular proteins in nearly all eukaryotic cells.
 The most common members of this family are α-tubulin and β-tubulin, the proteins that make up microtubules.
 To form microtubules, the dimers of α- and β-tubulin bind to GTP and assemble onto the (+) ends of microtubules while in the GTP-bound state.
 After a dimer is incorporated into microtubule, the molecule of GTP bound to the β-tubulin subunit eventually hydrolyzes into GDP through inter-dimer contacts along the microtubule filament.
 Thus, the binding of β-tubulin to GTP/GDP influences the formation of microtubules, and GTP cycle is essential for the dynamic instability of microtubule in cells.

 This is a mouse monoclonal antibody, which was raised against the full-length β-tubulin of human origin.

-The β-tubulin (2F4) antibody detects β-tubulin of human and mouse origins.
+This antibody detects the β-tubulin of human and mouse origins.
 Other species have not been tested yet.

 50 kDa (β-tubulin), but it appears as ~55 kDa in SDS-PAGE.